- On Global Equities

 Finding those idiosyncratic ideas is what we do best, in my opinion.
 That means being active but also testing and perhaps going against market sentiment when it is appropriate.
 That is the way to find the best ideas to include in the portfolio.
 Having that laser focus on fundamentals and finding insights about improving economic returns is what can differentiate you from the pack and add value for clients.

-What have been your biggest investment successes?
+Q. What have been your biggest investment successes?

 Throughout all of this, we have tried to consistently apply the need to look through periods of caution, given they invariably act as sources of opportunity.
 This has been especially true when looking to identify discounted entry points for compelling and rare businesses.
 Staying engaged with stocks during periods of distressed sentiment has been important to fully benefit from the transition in sentiment from “despair” to “hope.”
-While it is always tempting to wait for patterns of recovery to be established, history teaches us that the early identification of fundamentals stabilizing, or the “stop getting worse” point, is central to return generation.
+While it is always tempting to wait for patterns of recovery to be established, history teaches us that the early identification of fundamentals stabilizing, or the “stop getting worse” point, has been central to return generation.
 This requires an active and forward‑looking approach as a starting point, but it also requires a strong belief that your fundamental analysis and understanding of a company are correct.

-How important is stock selection as part of the investment process?
+Q. How important is stock selection as part of the investment process?

 Stock selection is what the team and I focus on each day and is where I believe we have a competitive advantage.
 We have a global research platform that continues to help us find new and investable ideas in what is a huge opportunity set.